jddecker/jddecker.github.io/content/blog/hello world/index.md

 * [Sakura](https://oxal.org/projects/sakura/)
 * [Simple.css](https://simplecss.org/)

-I’ve experimented with several "classless" frameworks like MVP.css and Simple.css, but they often felt either too rigid or didn't quite match the vibe I wanted.
+I've experimented with several "classless" frameworks like MVP.css and Simple.css, but they often felt either too rigid or didn't quite match the vibe I wanted.
 I landed on Pico CSS.
-It’s clean, lightweight, and incredibly easy to customize.
+It's clean, lightweight, and incredibly easy to customize.
 Changing a button color is just a single CSS variable tweak.

 You can get started by grabbing the file directly or linking to their CDN.
 Check out [PicoCSS.com](https://picocss.com/) for the quick setup.